andrewcooke/choochoo/docs/command-summary.md

 Deletes an entry.

-ActivityGroup names can be matched by SQL patterns.
+Names can be matched by SQL patterns.
 So FTHR.% matches both FTHR.Run and FTHR.Bike, for example.
 In such a case "entry" in the descriptions above may refer to multiple entries.